 Director: Evelyn Spice

 It's the Macbeth plot done with American gangsters.
-One bizarre decision is to ditch the Shakespeare script but reputedly do large chunks of it in blank verse.
 The Yank imports in this film are Paul Douglas and Ruth Roman and are given something worth doing instead of the usual dross Hollywood has-beens get in British films.
 Roman actually looks better in this film than she does in her Hollywood movies and Lady Macbeth is the part she was born to play.
 This was never going to be a smash-hit, but it does work in a strange sort of way.
 Worth a look.

 Script: Philip Yordan